Aniket-x-code/MovinMeals/README.md

 # MovinMeals

 A meal ordering website built using html ,css and javascript. <br>
-The user can order food by filing the form , the backend is build using Node js and MongoDB.
+The user can order food by filing the form , the backend is build using Nodejs and MongoDB.

 ![image](https://user-images.githubusercontent.com/73299058/182669594-a5d97f9d-8f8d-4600-81a6-4af2aad2d690.png)